This year sees Glen Moray Distillery celebrate its 120th birthday.

 The Mastery will be available from selected retailers soon and will be limited to 1000 bottles, presented in numbered decanters.

-You can check out more Glen Moray reviews in the Tasting Notes Archive.
+You can check out more Glen Moray reviews and news in the Tasting Notes Archive.